AlexisBalzano/ARAS/ReadMe.txt

       the has4runway "FIR" is used to define airports equipped with 2 departures runways as well as 2 arrival one.
 Edit this list the same way as the others using a texteditor on Documents/ARAS/rwydata.

+      Unless specified in the update, you can keep your settings, to do so, proceed as follow:
+      Before reinstalling ARAS, make sure to save both rwydata.json & config.json in an other folder, after the reinstall, launch ARAS, it will create those 2 files back, you can replace them with your old config.

 ## Author
 Alexis Balzano